mapleleafjack/jackdir/README.md

 ## Want to Help?

 I welcome contributions!
 If you have ideas or find issues, feel free to open an issue or submit a pull request.

+## Special thanks to
+Daniel, who gave me the initial idea!